pedram12dev/FastAPI-full/README.md

-# the fastapi project with doecker,sqlmodel,sqlalchemy,pydantic and more .
+# the fastapi project with docker,sqlmodel,sqlalchemy,pydantic and more ...